Ellie’s Story

 Ellie remains committed to campaigning for justice reform, and raising awareness about sexual and domestic violence.
 She has appeared to give evidence before the Scottish Parliament’s Criminal Justice Committee, and is a leading voice for change.

 Ellie has been featured across a wide variety of publications, and also has bylines in The Times, The Spectator, and Glamour Magazine.
-She was a finalist for the University of Glasgow’s World Changing Alumni Award, and was one of Fabulous Magazine’s women of the year.
+She is a skilled public speaker and consultant.

 My message to survivors everywhere is that there is life after abuse.
 What happened to you doesn’t define you.
 Your pain can be your power.